Applied Radiology

 Arash Mirrahimi, MD, MSc; Charlotte Gallienne, MD; Hournaz Ghandehari, MD, FRCPC

-Estimated time for completion: 1 hour • Date of release and review: January 1, 2021 • Expiration Date: December 31, 2023
+Estimated time for completion: 1 hour • Date of original release: January 1, 2021 • Date of review: December 13, 2023 • Expiration Date: December 31, 2024

 Acute mesenteric ischemia (AMI) is a true surgical emergency and a rare life-threatening condition, accounting for 0.01% of hospital admissions, with extremely high mortality rates (up to 69%).
 Poor outcomes remain prevalent despite advances in both diagnostic and treatment options over the last two decades